Changes to Aeroplan Flight Rewards: Everything You Need to Know

 Air Canada allows members to make changes to any Aeroplan redemption.
 Whether it’s altering the travel dates, adjusting destinations, or switching between economy and business class, Aeroplan allows members to make these changes willingly.
 However, as we covered in the previous section, certain fees or additional points may apply depending on the extent of the modifications and fare booked.

-Until just recently, Aeroplan members were required to call into the Aeroplan Contact Center to initiate any changes to their bookings, however this has changed as of late July 2023.
+Until just recently, Aeroplan members were required to call the Aeroplan Contact Center to initiate any changes to their bookings, however, this has changed as of late July 2023.
 Finally, after much anticipation, a new tool now in beta testing, has arrived on the Air Canada website.
 This new tool enables Aeroplan members to make their own changes to Aeroplan redemptions.

-From the “My Bookings” page on your Aeroplan account you’ll see a listing of all your future bookings.
+From the “My Bookings” page on your Aeroplan account, you’ll see a listing of all your future bookings.

 The 'My bookings' page on the Air Canada Aeroplan website.